benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 ## [Tracking meditation progress part 2: Śamatha steps in detail](https://benchristel.github.io/yt/#z8Wnm-crf1E)

-[Disclaimer: I have only gotten to step 10 or so, so for everything after that, you should probably just refer to the video itself. —B.C.]

 | Ānāpānasati | Phenomenon | Body part
 | ----------- | ---------- | ---------
 | 1.
 Breathing long (Knowing Breath) | Physical breath sensations | Nose or abdomen